 Austin Allegro: Goodbye market share

-What is so very sad about this chapter of our story is the Austin Allegro could have been a world beater.
-It had front-wheel drive, was the right size, came at the right time, was technically advanced and most importantly of all, it replaced the BMC 1100/1300; one of Britain’s most-loved and most-popular post-war cars.
+What is so very sad about this chapter of our story is that the Austin Allegro could have been a world beater.
+It had front-wheel drive, was the right size, came at the right time, was technically advanced and, most importantly of all, it replaced the BMC 1100/1300; one of Britain’s most-loved and most-popular post-war cars.

 The development and conception of the Allegro, ADO67, was not seriously instigated until 1968.
 Today, such is the pace of progress that it would be unthinkable to leave a car in production for six years before thinking about its replacement.

-But BMC in the 1960s was guilty of neglect – work was underway on a revision of the ADO16 suspension system in order to improve its rather bouncy ride, combined with heavily revised bodywork by new stylist Roy Haynes and his team of Ford imports operating out of a new studio in the Pressed Steel Fisher factory at Cowley.
+However, BMC in the 1960s was guilty of neglect – work was underway on a revision of the ADO16 suspension system in order to improve its rather bouncy ride, combined with heavily revised bodywork by new stylist Roy Haynes and his team of Ford imports operating out of a new studio in the Pressed Steel Fisher factory at Cowley.

 Hatching out the BMC 1100/1300

 This design exercise was given the codename ADO22.
 Concurrent with this was the YDO9 project, which became the Australian only Morris 1500 and Nomad, the latter having a full opening tailgate.
 The YDO9 used the new overhead camshaft E-Series engine that had just gone into production at Cofton Hackett near Longbridge.
-The 1100 was easily BMC’s biggest selling car and had won the hearts of countless British, European and Colonial motorists – it had become a national institution.
+The 1100 was easily BMC’s biggest-selling car and had won the hearts of countless British, European and Colonial motorists – it had become a national institution.

 It is entirely reasonable to assume that a combination of the ADO22 and YDO9 design could have kept the basic ADO16 at the top of the sales charts with minimal outlay while BMC designed a replacement for both the Mini and 1100/1300 using the same floorpan design as per Roy Haynes masterplan.